sadsa/food_impact_app/README.md

 To find out the climate impact of what you eat and drink, choose from one of the 34 items in our calculator and pick how often you have it.

+*All figures for each food in the calculator are global averages.
+See the [Calculations](calculations.md) section for more.*

 ## Getting Started

-This project is a starting point for a Flutter application.

 A few resources to get you started if this is your first Flutter project: